tigermursa/javaScript-t20/README.md

 1. Write a function to find the sum of two numbers.(solved)
 2. Create a function to check if a given number is even or odd.(solved)
 3. Write a function that returns the largest element in an array of numbers.(solved)
-4. Implement a function to reverse a string.
+4. Implement a function to reverse a string.(solved)
-5. Create a function to check if a string is a palindrome (reads the same forwards and backwards).
+5. Create a function to check if a string is a palindrome (reads the same forwards and backwards).(solved)
 6. Write a function to calculate the factorial of a given number.
 7. Implement a function to find the nth Fibonacci number in the sequence.
 8. Create a function that counts the occurrences of each element in an array.